frans-johansson/pylettize/README.md

 > **Note:** This project is still in development, without a clear release date set.
 It is useable at the moment, but might require a bit of hacking on your end if you want it to work exactly as you want.
 If you want to contribute in any way shape or form, check out the contribution guidelines below!

 ## Installation and usage
 In its current state, the project must be installed "from source" (i.e. it is not hosted on PyPI or similar yet).
-Ideally the following steps would be done in a virtual environment:
+Ideally the following steps would be done in a virtual environment with a minimum `pip` version of `v22.2.2`:

 ```sh
 git clone https://github.com/frans-johansson/pylettize.git